hypnoscope/let-s-code-an-indie-game/episode_37/README.md

-# Let's Code and Indie Game - Episode 36 - Menu
+# Let's Code and Indie Game - Episode 37 - More Menus

 ##  What's Covered

-In this episode we start adding a menu class to use in the pause menu.
+In this episode we finish off our pause menu (for now) and add the ability for multiple menus to be open at once.